lalavender112/data-analysis-protfolio/Statistical-Inference/README.md

 📁 *File:* `dolphin_ab_test.ipynb`

 ---
+Death Penalty and Murder Rates — Randomization Simulation **Overview**

+This analysis explores whether U.S. states with the death penalty have lower murder rates than those without, using 1971 data.

+**Hypotheses**

+H₀: Murder rates are the same in states with and without the death penalty.

+H₁: States with the death penalty have lower murder rates.

+**Method**

+A randomization (permutation) test shuffles “death penalty” labels among states to simulate what differences would look like under random chance.

+**Conclusion**

+The observed difference in mean murder rates was not likely due to random variation, suggesting an association between the death penalty and higher murder rates.

 ## 🧰 Tools & Techniques
 - **Python Libraries:** NumPy, Matplotlib, datascience (UC Berkeley Data 8 library)